<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 Use a social media scheduling tool like Post Planner!

-Sure, you can post manually, but that usually will end up costing you inconsistency and fewer followers.
+Sure, you can post manually, but that will usually cost you consistency and followers.

-Post Planner gives you tools that help automate Instagram and save you 6+ hours every week.
+Post Planner gives you tools that help automate Instagram and save you a DOZEN or more hours every week.

 Frequently asked questions about Instagram posting